amirna2/ClusterDuck-Docs/DEV-GUIDE.md

 The source code repository is accessible [here].

 #### Audience
-This document is indented for anyone wanting to contribute to the development of the ClusterDuck Protocol or wanting to gain a deeper understand when developing the firmware that powers the duck devices that form the DuckCluster Network.
+This document is indented for anyone wanting to contribute to the development of the ClusterDuck Protocol or wanting to gain a deeper understanding when developing the firmware that powers the duck devices that form the DuckCluster Network.
 It provides a detailed design and functional description of the protocol, its current capabilities and limitations.